-The year 2012 was marked by the achievement of excellent results for the Bank which exceeded the expectations set out in the corporate plan despite the unfavourable economic situation of Italy.
+The year 2012 was marked by the achievement of excellent results for the Group which exceeded the expectations set out in the corporate plan despite the unfavourable economic situation of Italy.

-More specifically, from Banca Sistema's point of view, 2012 marked the consolidation of its business model launched in July 2011.
+More specifically, from the Banca Sistema Group's point of view, 2012 marked the consolidation of its business model launched in July 2011.